Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Nightjar is renowned not only for being one of the best cocktail bars in Shoreditch but also one of the best cocktail bars in the city.

 So why is it so low on this list?
 Erm.
-Simply because I’ve never been able to get in and I’m generally too forgetful to make table reservations in advance.
+Simply because for a long while, I wasn’t able to get in due to the fact that I’m generally too forgetful to make table reservations in advance.

 I’ll let you in on a secret though, Nightjar has a sister bar called Oriole in Farringdon and it’s awesome.
 Plus you can get in without reservations.
 Read more in my Farringdon and Clerkenwell bar guide.
 You can thank me later.